orbitaloop/WebSqlSync/README.md

 WebSqlSync
 =====================
-Automatically synchronize a local WebSql database (SQLite in the navigator) to a server.
-(2 way sync : client <-> server)
+Automatically synchronize a local WebSql database (SQLite in the navigator) to a server :
+ - 2 way sync : client <-> server
+ - Incremental synchronization (send only the necessary data)
+ - works with webapp and phonegap app (WebSql or PGSQLitePlugin)

 Very easy to integrate and to use (2 functions to call : initSync and syncNow), non intrusive with your existing code.